lifelink-core/react-s3-uploader/README.md

 the `Content-Disposition` header will be set accordingly with the file's original filename.
 If it is `auto`, the disposition type will be set to `inline` for images and `attachment` for all other files.

+`host` is optional host to insert before requests.

 The resulting DOM is essentially: